-These materials are open for viewing in the Library.
+These materials are open for viewing.
 Advance notification is strongly encouraged so someone will be able to assist you.

-Click here to search the Publications Database
+Click on the link above to search the Publications Database.

 Every page of these publications can be searched simply by entering a name or phrase into the search field in the online database.
 Results of the search will display the page in pdf form, which can be saved, printed, or emailed.
 As these publications were already previously published and released to the public and past issues housed in the archives are freely open, this database is also similarly available.

 Screen shot of database - Enter your search term in the field and click "Search."
 To limit to a publication or to a specific date range, click on the options on the left-hand side of the screen.

 The Quarry is our College's online digital repository, and it contains photographs from 1909 to the present as well as student, college, and faculty publications from 1903 to the present.
 As this collection is continually expanding, check back often for fun, new content!

 Materials in The College of St. Scholatica Archives are organized according to provenance, or from where the item originates.
 There are 21 numbers in the classification system for various aspects or offices of the College.

 In addition, each type of item such as documents or photographs is separated both in its location in the Archives room as well as by the document in order for the items to be properly stored as well as to facilitate locating them.